 Some people love the maze effect and privacy of many small rooms.
 Our family, not so much, so our house is essentially three big rooms: two side by side cabins and a dog trot (explained below—no worries).
 Inside those spaces are divided by half walls and Dutch doors (which go a long way to aiding and abetting airflow).
 The only full walls/doors are in the bathrooms and closets.

 Think about the types of structures your family feels the most comfortable in, and build accordingly.
 Ask each family member to think of one thing they’d most want in a space of their own and as much as the laws of physics and your budget allow—do it.

 I know this is morphing into a “how to design your floor plan” thing from a “heating and cooling naturally” thing, but they all must work together to work at all—if the floor plan is wrong, the house won’t be comfortable without a lot of mechanical interference, but if the floor plan looks only at efficiency the family won’t be comfortable due to lack of privacy.

-If the thought of designing and/or building your own home makes you break out in hives, any blue print will work once altered to accommodate what our goals are- and here’s an important fact to know, remember and recite to yourself upon rising each morning—It’s YOUR house.
+If the thought of designing and/or building your own home makes you break out in hives, any blueprint will work once altered to accommodate what our goals are—and here’s an important fact to know, remember and recite to yourself upon rising each morning on the homestead—it’s YOUR house.